-We believe that the text must not only be translated, but also rewritten.
+As a professional translation agency, we believe that the text must not only be translated, but also rewritten.
 This means the text is adapted to different cultures, and your message reaches all your customers.
 And nobody understands the context better than a native speaker who lives in the country.
 Just like our specialist translators.

 What does localisation entail?